LESSON No. 3

 PRACTICAL PART

-Manual skill "Methods of examining a patient with diseases of the oral mucosa."
+Manual skill “Methods of examination of a patient with diseases of the oral mucosa.”

-Target: Teach student methods of examination of a patient with diseases of the oral mucosa.
+Target: Teach student methods of examining a patient with diseases of the oral mucosa.

-Equipment: goggles, rubber gloves, mask, case patient (volunteer), oral examination instruments
+Equipment: safety glasses, rubber gloves, mask, case patient (volunteer), instruments for examining the oral cavity

-Primary elements of damage.
+Primary elements of the lesion.
 Pathological processes in the oral cavity

 Pathological processes in the oral mucosa can be divided into two groups: inflammatory lesions and tumors.

 Inflammation- protective vascular-tissue reaction of the body to the action of an irritant.
 According to morphology, three phases of inflammation are distinguished: alterative, exudative and proliferative.
-Inflammation can be acute, sub-acute and chronic.
-At acute course alterative and exudative changes predominate, and in chronic - proliferative ones.
+According to the flow, inflammation can be acute, subacute and chronic.
+At acute course Alterative and exudative changes predominate, and in chronic cases - proliferative ones.

 Alternate phase of inflammation characterized by the predominance of dystrophic and necrotic processes in cells, fibrous structures and in the interstitial substance of the mucosa.

 Exudative phase of inflammation characterized by a predominance of hyperemia, edema and infiltration.
 Following a short-term reflex narrowing of the lumen of the capillaries, their persistent expansion occurs.
-Slowing of the blood flow leads to stasis and thrombosis of the mucosal vessels.
-The tone of the vessels decreases and the permeability of their walls is disturbed.
-Blood plasma (exudation) and blood cells (emigration) go beyond the vessels.
+Slowing blood flow leads to stasis and thrombosis of mucosal vessels.
+The tone of blood vessels decreases and the permeability of their walls is impaired.
+Blood plasma (exudation) and formed blood elements (emigration) leave the vessels.

-proliferative phase of inflammation characterized by the processes of reproduction and transformation of cells.
-Reproduction of connective tissue cells underlies the formation of granulation tissue.
-In the process of fibroblastic proliferation, a new formation of connective fibers occurs.
+Proliferative phase of inflammation characterized by the processes of cell reproduction and transformation.
+The proliferation of connective tissue cells underlies the formation of granulation tissue.
+During the process of fibroblastic proliferation, new formation of connective fibers occurs.
 This is the outcome of an acute process.

-chronic inflammation mucous membrane is characterized by the multiplication of connective tissue cells (lymphocytes, plasma cells, fibroblasts, etc.).
-Then a young, cell-rich granulation tissue is formed.
+Chronic inflammation The mucous membrane is characterized by the proliferation of connective tissue cells (lymphocytes, plasma cells, fibroblasts, etc.).
+Young, cell-rich granulation tissue is then formed.
 The outcome of productive inflammation is the formation of mature connective tissue, i.e. development of sclerosis and fibrosis.

 As a result of neurovascular disorders, focal necrosis often appears in the connective tissue structures of the mucosa.
-Surface defects - erosion - are formed when integrity is violated only surface layers epithelium.
-If the connective tissue layer is damaged, then a scar is formed as a result of healing.
+Surface defects - erosion - are formed when the integrity of only surface layers epithelium.
+If the connective tissue layer is damaged, a scar is formed as a result of healing.

 Pathological processes lead to changes in the oral mucosa, in particular to disturbances in the processes of keratinization in the epithelium.

-acanthosis- thickening of the epithelial layer of the mucous membrane due to the proliferation of basal and spiny cells.
-The result of acanthosis is the appearance of a nodule, node, lichenification.
+Acanthosis- thickening of the epithelial layer of the mucous membrane due to the proliferation of basal and spinous cells.
+The result of acanthosis is the appearance of a nodule, nodule, and lichenification.

 • lichen planus;